 I got way too excited and decided I needed to learn how to make a homemade version NOW.

 Shaken espresso is simply espresso shaken vigorously with ice and syrup until foamy.
-In this particular recipe, this shaken espresso is mixed with a dreamy brown sugar syrup until frothy, then finished with creamy oat milk.
-Trust me, it’s love at first sip!
+In this particular recipe, this shaken espresso is mixed with a dreamy brown sugar syrup, then finished with creamy oat milk.

-• It’s easier to customize.
-Prefer a sweeter drink?
-Add more syrup!
+• It’s easy to customize.
+If you typically enjoy your coffee without sugar or very lightly sweetened, start with just 1 1/2 tablespoons of syrup, then adjust as needed.
+Remember that it is always easier to add sweetener and difficult to adjust once it’s too sweet.
 Need a stronger caffeine boost?
 Add an additional shot of espresso.
 You can also use any kind of milk you like.

 • Simple homemade brown sugar syrup.
 Making syrups from scratch is actually quite easy and much better for you than the pre-made ones at coffee shops.
 Once you try this one, you’ll be hooked!